 Representing individuals injured in bicycle crashes in North Carolina presents many unique challenges.
 Attitudes towards cyclists are changing.
 While some motorists still do not appreciate encountering cyclists on public streets, more people are willing to accept their obligation to share the roads.

-At Price, Hargett, Petho and Anderson we have been representing victims of bicycle accidents since 1979.
+At Price, Petho & Anderson we have been representing victims of bicycle accidents since 1979.
 We have the knowledge and experience necessary to handle these often complicated cases.
 At present, North Carolina is one of only a handful of states that still applies the doctrine of contributory negligence.
 In crashes between cyclists and motorists, close attention is paid what action, if any, the bicyclist may have done to cause the crash.
 If any fault can be attributed to the cyclist, a damage claim is likely to be denied.
 Gathering evidence, conducting interviews of potential witnesses and accident reconstruction is critical.
 Our early involvement in a case ensures that this valuable opportunity to gather information is not lost.